X-TeK/XGI/README.md

-# XGI : X-TeK Graphics Programming Interface
+# LLGDK : Low Level Game Development Kit

 **An easy to use graphics library built on top of Vulkan.**